The triathlon transition.

-Most triathletes will place their helmet upside down on their aerobars, straps laid out and triathlon sunglasses in the helmet.
+Most triathletes will place their cycling helmet upside down on their aerobars, straps laid out and triathlon sunglasses in the helmet.
 First of all, practice putting on your helmet now and clipping and unclipping the strap.
 It is a simple task and yet, it can be a source of frustration.
 Preparation folks… it is an absolute necessity!

 4. Bike Computer and/or Heart Rate Monitor

 Do you use your bike computer when you train?
 Then make sure it is functioning before the race.
 Take your front wheel and spin it to make sure the computer is responding.
 If it isn’t, check the pick-up usually attached to lower end of the front fork.
 Is it close enough to the magnet attached to the spokes?
 If not than move it closer until you get a response on the computer.
 If you plan on wearing a heart rate monitor and it is attached to your handlebars, make sure it is secure and located in such a position so you can see while riding.

 5. Gear/Chain Placement

 Make sure your bike is in a higher gear to start out.
 Perhaps with your chain on the small chain ring.
 This will make it easier for you to begin the ride without having to grind the pedals.
 If your triathlon bike shoes are already attached to the pedals, spinning in the higher gears will get the bike moving forward sooner providing stability while attempting to slip your foot into the shoe.
 Plus, the spinning will allow you a brief warm-up for your legs.
 As soon as you are set and comfortable on the bike, you can switch to lower gears.